albetnov/content/blogs/rent-n-go-part-2.md

 ### Creating the Order Wizard

 Creating an Order Wizard is quite a pain.
 In url `/order` the view can change based on the last state of the user interaction with their order.
 This basically means for every step the user has done we need to keep track of it.
 So we used Zustand and localStorage to initialize the default value.
 For every change in step, we will trigger Zustand action to save to both global store and localStorage, allowing us to persist the step and data the user has filled in.
 Temporarily in localStorage though.
-So, if the user opened their cart in different browser.
-They will keep reset from first flow.
+So, if the user opened their cart in a different browser.
+They will keep reset from the first flow.

-Each of the flow are implement as separate component where JSX Conditionals take place to render them accordingly with the current global state position.
-Afterwards, we also want to fake the callback mechanism of Payment Gateway while having no actual payment gateaway implemented.
-To do that, we create a fake UUID and stored them within localStorage of the user.
+Each of the flows is implemented as a separate component where JSX Conditionals take place to render them accordingly with the current global state position.
+Afterward, we also want to fake the callback mechanism of the Payment Gateway while having no actual payment gateway implemented.
+To do that, we create a fake UUID and store it within the localStorage of the user.
 Then, we will redirect them to the `/order/process/${uuid}` page where it takes UUID as the parameter.
-Of course, the check literraly just:
+Of course, the check literally just:

 ```ts[ProcessOrder.tsx]
 if (localStorage.getItem(key)) {